How to say “NO” without saying “no” to your child

 1. Rephrase

 “Rephrasing our statements is one way of saying ‘no’ to our children in a positive way,” Unson explains.
-“For example, instead of saying, ‘No hitting!’ we say, ‘Hands are for hugging, not for hitting.’”
+“For example, instead of saying, ‘No hitting!’ we say, ‘Hands are for hugging, not for hitting.'”
 When your child asks to go out and play, but it is very close to dinner time.
 If you simply respond by saying no, it can sometimes create a tantrum.
-Instead of that, you can rephrase your response to, “Yes, you can go out and play after dinner”.
-This not only allows for a positive response, but also helps the child understand the rules and reason behind your answer.
+Instead, rephrase your response: “Yes, you can go out and play after dinner.”
+This allows for a positive response and helps the child understand the rules and reasons behind your answer.

 2. Validate

-Parents can validate their children’s feelings while saying “no” to them at the same time.
+Parents can validate their children’s feelings while saying “no” to them simultaneously.
 For example, when your child hits another kid because he took one of his toys, you can say, “I know you’re really upset that X got your toy.
 What should you do instead of hitting when you’re mad?”

-Explain why we do not allow something also makes our children understand the logic behind our “no”.
-For example: “Chocolates before dinner is not healthy.”
+3. Explain Explaining why we do not allow something makes our children understand the logic behind our “no.” For example: “Chocolates before dinner is not healthy.”

 “The key here is to use ten words or less as children tend to space out when we explain too much,” Unson discloses.